Dr. Mari Richko ND, LCPC, CYI, ABT, PATP

 "Center for Authentic Living is committed to promoting wellness, education, and expanding the healing process into the community" - Mari

-Dr. Mari Schnitzius-Richko is a Naturopathic Doctor who received her degree from Clayton School of Natural Healing, is a Licensed Clinical Professional Counselor, a Certified Yoga Instructor trained at Nature Yoga in Chicago, a Nationally Certified Shiatsu Practitioner, graduate of the International Ohashi Institute in New York, trained in JinShin Do Acupressure(trauma informed bodywork), and founder of Center for Authentic Living.
+Dr. Mari Schnitzius-Richko is a Naturopathic Doctor who received her degree from Clayton School of Natural Healing, is a Licensed Clinical Professional Counselor, a Certified Yoga Instructor trained at Nature Yoga in Chicago, a Nationally Certified Zen Shiatsu Practitioner, graduate of the International Ohashi Institute in New York, trained in JinShin Do Acupressure(trauma focused bodywork), certified by Integrative Psychiatric Institute in psychedelic assisted therapy, and founder of Center for Authentic Living.
+Mari assists Womens Medicinal Wellness Retreats in Nevada and Montana with The Wellness Lab.

 “My experience with complimentary medicine began in my early adulthood, through my exposure to herbal medicine.
 Due to childhood trauma and illnesses, I searched beyond conventional medicine for a method that would lead to the deepest, most fulfilling healing possible.
 After years of study, I adapted these methods from eastern and western traditions that have become central to my work with my clients.
 Believing that these concepts of health can benefit all people, I have dedicated my life to the practices of these philosophies.”